sherwinee/tp/docs/DeveloperGuide.md

 1. `ExportCommand::execute` is invoked, which instantiates a `CsvAddressBookStorage` with the filename
 2. `ExportCommand::execute` invokes the `CsvAddressBookStorage::saveAddressBook` method with the `AddressBook` which saves all contacts in the address book to a file
 3. `CsvAddressBookStorage::saveAddressBook` instantiates a new `CsvSerializableAddressBook` to format all `Person` object properties to CSV friendly formats.
-4. `CsvAddressBookStorage::saveAddressBook` uses the `List` of `CsvAdaptedPersons` to create the export file using the Jackson library (ez-vcard library for vcf)
+4. `CsvAddressBookStorage::saveAddressBook` uses the `List` of `CsvAdaptedPersons` to create the export file using the Jackson library (ez-vcard library for VCF)

-The above flow applies to vcf exports as well.
+The above flow applies to VCF exports as well.
 However, the implementation logic in the methods of the above classes are very different as they utilise different libraries.

 #### Error handling